timlindeberg/tlang/README.md

-# T-lang Compiler
+# tlang
-A compiler project for the awesome new T-language.
-T is an object-oriented language compiled to the JVM which supports C++-like generics.
+A compiler project for the awesome new language `t`. `tlang` is an object-oriented language compiled to the JVM which supports C++-like generics.
-The T-tlang.compiler is written in Scala.
+The `tlang` compiler is written in Scala.

 ## Features
 * Classes and inheritence.